dnmiller/Stepalize/README.md

 -------------
 See the help documentation for usage.
-Theoretical discussion can be found in a preprint of the paper "Thermal Dynamical Identification of LEDs by Step-Based Realization and Convex Optimization," which will appear in IEEE Transactions on Components, Packaging, and Manufacturing Technology sometime in 2013.
+Theoretical discussion can be found in a preprint of the paper "Thermal Dynamical Identification of LEDs by Step-Based Realization and Convex Optimization," which will appear in *IEEE Transactions on Components, Packaging, and Manufacturing Technology* sometime in 2013.
 It will have the doi [10.1109/TCPMT.2012.2229464](http://dx.doi.org/10.1109/TCPMT.2012.2229464) once it is published.
+(The link should work in the future.)
 A preprint may be found [here](https://sites.google.com/site/dnmiller/2012_Miller_IEEE_TCPMT.pdf).